 - Is your condition causing you to feel depressed or anxious?

-Nathan Wei, MD is a board-certified rheumatologist with more than 30 years of practice and clinical research experience and Director of the Arthritis Treatment Center in Frederick, Maryland.
-When asked for advice to patients who need to discuss RA treatment with their doctor, he said, “First and foremost, patients should be reassured that their prognosis is a good one.
+Nathan Wei, M.D., is a board-certified rheumatologist with more than 30 years of practice and clinical research experience, and he is director of the Arthritis Treatment Center in Frederick, Maryland.
+When asked about advice for patients who need to discuss RA treatment with their doctor, he said: “First and foremost, patients should be reassured that their prognosis is a good one.
 Most patients can be put into remission with the meds we use today.”
-According to Wei, “patients should also ask questions about the type of meds that will be used, when they will be used, potential side effects and what they can expect as far as benefits.”
+According to Wei, “Patients should also ask questions about the type of meds that will be used, when they will be used, potential side effects, and what they can expect as far as benefits.”

 Managing your RA isn’t just about finding the right medication.
-Though prescription medications may go a long way to alleviate symptoms even in those with severe RA, adding simple natural remedies to your treatment plan can also be beneficial, according to Carolyn Dean, MD, ND, a Medical Advisory Board Member of the non-profit Nutritional Magnesium Association.
+Though prescription medications may go a long way for immune response and in alleviating symptoms, adding simple natural remedies to your treatment plan can also be beneficial.

 Ask your doctor whether or not you should be referred to a physiotherapist or occupational therapist.
 It has been found that adding physiotherapy and rehabilitation applications to a patient’s RA treatment plan can greatly improve symptoms and mobility.
-Improvements in these areas allow a patient to more easily carry out day-to-day activities.
+Improvements in these areas may allow you to more easily carry out day-to-day activities.